 Is P. Diddy and Mark Wahlberg’s AQUAhydrate alkaline water good for you?
-Welcome to Alkaline Water Machine Source, I’m your host, Hercules.
+Welcome to Alkaline Water Machine Source, I’m your host, Pete.
 This week has been full of interesting bottled alkaline water reviews, and it’s about to get even more interesting.

 In today’s review, you’ll find out if AQUAhydrate lives up to the hype and if it’s indeed good for you.
 With all the new alkaline water brands popping up lately, it’s important to be sure you’re investing in the best brand for your needs.